Edwin Rubel: Scientific career

 With colleagues at the University of Washington and Fred Hutchinson Cancer Research Center, Rubel develop the zebrafish as a model system for understanding hair cell damage and regeneration.
 Studies identified mutations that altered susceptibility to ototoxic agents, and small molecule screens for compounds that prevent hair cell damage.
 Through iterative chemistry, they developed a lead compound with improved otoprotective potency, improved pharmacokinetic properties and reduced off-target activity (ORC-13661).
 This compound has been licensed to Oricula Therapeutics, co-founded by Rubel, and has been approved for use in humans by the FDA.

 Service, honors and awards

 Rubel served on the advisory council of the National Institute on Deafness and Communication Disorders from 1991 to 1995.
 He became a Fellow of the American Association for the Advancement of Science in 1999.
 Rubel served as president of the Association for Research in Otolaryngology (ARO) in 1999, and was awarded the Award of Merit from the ARO in 2005.
-He has served on the editorial boards of a number of journals including Hearing Research, Journal of Neuroscience and the Journal of Comparative Neurology.
+He has served on the editorial boards of a number of journals, including Hearing Research, The Journal of Neuroscience and The Journal of Comparative Neurology.